mholling/dnt900/README.md

     $ ls -l /dev/0x*
     lrwxrwxrwx 1 root root 9 Apr 16 15:25 /dev/0x00165E -> ttyDNT0

-(Individual MAC addresses could also be used to give custom names to individual radios.)

 Flow Control
 ============

-Per the [DNT900 manual](http://www.rfm.com/products/data/dnt900dk_manual.pdf), it is *highly* recommended that hardware flow control be used if you intend to use your radio network for high-volume data transmission.
+Per the [DNT900 manual](http://www.rfm.com/products/data/dnt900dk_manual.pdf), it is **highly** recommended that hardware flow control be used if you intend to use your radio network for high-volume data transmission.
 (This means connecting the `/HOST_CTS` signal on the radio to a `/CTS` line on your serial port).
 If you are using hardware flow control, you should enable it before loading the line discipline, as follows:

     $ stty -F /dev/ttyAMA0 crtscts